 Fundamental Research

-Fundamental research, also known as basic research or pure research, refers to research conducted to expand knowledge and improve understanding of theoretical concepts without aiming for immediate practical application.
-Unlike applied research, which focuses on solving specific real-world problems, fundamental research seeks to develop general principles, theories, and conceptual frameworks that contribute to the overall body of knowledge in a discipline.
+Fundamental research, also known as basic research or pure research, is research conducted to expand theoretical knowledge and improve understanding of concepts, principles, and relationships without seeking immediate practical application.
+Its primary objective is to contribute to the development of academic knowledge rather than solve a specific organisational problem.

 On this page: